-Continuing our series looking at specialist industry sectors in the UK, we spoke to Sarah Tapley, Associate Business Director, our expert in permanent and interim marketing and comms roles.
+Continuing our series looking at specialist industry sectors in the UK, we spoke to Sarah Tapley, Associate Business Director, our expert in permanent and interim marketing and comms jobs.
 Here is her assessment of the current market, from both an organisational and candidate perspective:

 “The market has definitely picked up with strong competition for top talent.
 There is no longer the same level of choice or availability of candidates due to a number of factors, including IR35 legislation and the pandemic, which has shrunk the pool of global talent.
 This has meant that organisations are having to sell themselves, their cultures and benefits to entice the best marketers and comms professionals.
 Getting that engagement as quickly as possible is vital.